Pelvic pain management

 Your doctor may recommend you be seen right away.

-There are as many symptoms of pelvic pain as there are causes.
-The pain itself may be sharp and stabbing or dull and achy.
-It may be localized (in one spot) or generalized (spread over a larger area).
-If you have any kind of infection, you may also have nausea, dizziness and fever.
+There are as many symptoms of pelvic pain in women as there are causes.
+The pain itself may be sharp, stabbing, dull or achy.
+If you have an infection, you may also have nausea, dizziness and fever.

 Symptoms related to pelvic pain

-When you have pain that’s connected to a urinary tract condition, you may also experience frequent urination, pain while urinating or low back pain.
+When pelvic pain is connected to a urinary tract condition, you may also experience frequent urination, pain while urinating or low back pain.

 Pain related to parts of the reproductive system may feel like cramps, pressure or bloating.
-You may also have unexpected vaginal bleeding, abnormal vaginal discharge, heavy periods, pain during sex or pain in the lower back.
+You may also have unexpected vaginal bleeding, abnormal vaginal discharge, heavy periods, pain during sex or pain in the pelvis that extends to your lower back.

 Pain from these or other sources may come with pressure, swelling, bloating, diarrhea, constipation and a general feeling of being unwell.